 Yoga and the raw food diet are similar in the ways they make you feel.
 Yoga books describe the same euphoric experiences I have found in the raw food diet.
 Yoga and raw food diets are alike—liberating, energizing, and exhilarating.
 Each practice complements the other, multiplying the same physical and mental benefits.

-Yoga and the raw foods are both meant for purification of your body as well as for the refinement of your appearance and clarification of the mind.
-You’ll find startling the resulting enhancement in your looks, improvement in your posture, and your better skin and muscle tone.
-You’ll feel your vitality brought by yoga practice to a new lofty height.
+Yoga and the raw foods are both meant for purification of your body as well as for the refinement of your appearance and clarification of your mind.
+You’ll find it startling the resulting enhancement in your looks, improvement in your posture, and your better skin and muscle tone.
+You’ll feel your vitality brought about by yoga practice, soar to a new lofty height.